4 ways to make sure you are investing enough in this vital area

 Axia Public Relations has numerous resources to help you determine what your PR investment needs to be to get the maximum advantage.
-Use our pricing calculator or download our free report to get an inside look at what your competitors are doing and how to evaluate success.
+Use our pricing calculator or download our report to get an inside look at what your competitors are doing and how to evaluate success.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.

 Featured image credit: 123rf.com